joe-jngigi/joe_jngigi_beta/docs/README.md

 })
 ```

 Now we can import the exported `ThemeContext` to be available to our components.
 This happens to the `main/parent` component that carries all the other components.
-On importing, the ThemeContext will have three properties; provider, consumer and displayname. `Consumer` is for components that consume those contexts; those that get the value of the provided context. `Provider` Provides the value to the components it wraps around.
-Provider takes all properties a component can take. like `value`, `key` and `children`.
+On importing, the `ThemeContext` will have three properties; provider, consumer and display name. `Consumer` is for components that consume those contexts; those that get the value of the provided context. `Provider` Provides the value to the components it wraps around.
+Provider takes all properties a component can take like `value`, `key` and `children`.
 Children are passed in implicitly

 ```TSX
 import React from 'react'